Our Mission

 Director

-Now more than ever, I feel blessed to receive the unwavering support of so many who believe in the role our Festival, the International Latino Cultural Center of Chicago, and the arts play in our society.
-So, to our funders and sponsors, volunteers, staff, filmmakers, the Film Selection Committee members, our board of directors and, most important of all, you…THANK YOU!
+My eternal gratitude to the many people who believe in the role our Festival, the International Latino Cultural Center of Chicago, and the arts play in our society: our funders and sponsors, volunteers, staff, filmmakers, the Film Selection Committee members, our board of directors and, most important of all, you!!

 See you at the movies!